Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

-Thus, we have presented our second form of RCBF that is applicable to relative-degree $r=2$.
-Intuitively, the function $\Phi$ in \eqref{eq:phi_requirement} is usually a potential field, in which states below a certain potential value are unsafe.
+Thus, we have presented our second form of RCBF that is applicable to relative-degree $r=2$. {Intuitively, the function $\Phi$ in \eqref{eq:phi_requirement} is usually a potential field, in which states below a certain potential value are unsafe.
 One can think of the argument of $\Phi^{-1}$ in \eqref{eq:variable_cbf} as analogous to the sum of potential energy $-\Phi(h)$ and kinetic energy $\frac{1}{2}\dot{h}_w^2$; the inverse of this quantity provides an ``effective constraint value'' $H$ in the same units as the original constraint $h$.
 Using this analogy, Theorem~\ref{thm:variable_cbf} gives a condition for ensuring an agent moving in this potential field never falls below the minimum safe potential threshold.
-If an expression for potential energy is known, then finding $\Phi$ is often straightforward, as shown in Section~\ref{sec:mission_a}, but this may be difficult otherwise.
-There is no general formula for $\Phi$ as there was for $a_\textrm{max}$ in \eqref{eq:a_max0}.
-As in Section~\ref{sec:abs_cbf}, $\mathcal{S}_H^\textrm{res}$ is a subset of $\mathcal{S}$, so knowing a RCBF $H$ satisfying the conditions of Theorem~\ref{thm:variable_cbf} is sufficient to guarantee there exists a safe trajectory starting from any $x(t_0)\in\mathcal{S}_H^\textrm{res}(t_0)$.
+If an expression for potential energy is known, then finding $\Phi$ is often straightforward, as shown in Section~\ref{sec:spacecraft_functions}, but this may be difficult otherwise}.
+There is no general formula for $\Phi$ as there was for $a_\textrm{max}$ in \eqref{eq:a_max0}{, though $\Phi$ can possibly be learned \cite{jin2020neural}}.